IEvangelist/learning-blazor/README.md

 ## This app is deployed to: https://webassemblyof.net

+The app is a Blazor WebAssembly app, deployed to Azure as a Static Web app.
+It targets .NET 6, and it's packed full of C# 10 features.

 | Status | Description |
 |--:|:--|
 | [![build](https://github.com/IEvangelist/learning-blazor/actions/workflows/build-validation.yml/badge.svg)](https://github.com/IEvangelist/learning-blazor/actions/workflows/build-validation.yml) | Wether the current source code builds successfully, and all tests pass. |